joy-of-react/project-wordle/README.md

 If you're not sure how to run a local development server, check out the [Project Introduction](https://courses.joshwcomeau.com/joy-of-react/02-wordle).
 It includes all the info you need to know.

+> **NOTE: This project is tricky!**
+>
+> This project is meant to be challenging, because I believe that the best way to learn is to be challenged.
+Depending on your experience level, though, you may feel like it's unreasonably difficult.
+>
-This workshop is split into **5 exercises.** Each exercise has its own solution video on the course platform.
+> This workshop is split into 5 exercises, and each exercise has a solution video.
+If you spend more than 10 minutes stuck on an exercise, I encourage you to **watch the solution.** If things are still unclear after that, please ask questions in the Discord community!

 ## Exercise 1: GuessInput